Mod Vanilla vs Vanilla 28

 Overall Impressions of Utopia Vanilla Coco

 Overall, do I like Utopia Vanilla Coco?
-Yes, I think it’s on of the better perfumes from Kayali.
+Yes, I think it’s one of the better perfumes from Kayali.
 However, I prefer the smell of Vanilla 28 to this one.
 Between those two, I’d go with that before choosing this.

 But, I do think that this one is a good pickup for those who want a lighter, fresher, and less vanilla dominant scent.
 Or, for those who want something which is a great candidate for layering with other perfumes.